Milles98/MillePortfolio/README.md

 https://millesportfolio.azurewebsites.net/

-ProjectApi: A Restful .NET 8.0 Web API project that provides data about Git projects, utilizing Swashbuckle for API documentation.
+ProjectApi: A RESTful .NET 8.0 Web API project that provides data about Git projects, utilizing Swashbuckle for API documentation.
 The API is hosted on Azure and can be accessed here:

 https://milleprojectapi.azurewebsites.net/swagger/index.html